tkalman/rdawg-pidinst__white-paper/datacite-cookbook/metadata.rst

   instrument has already been decommissioned.

 `RelatedIdentifier`
   This can be used to establish links to related resources with identifiers.
 The DataCite Schema has a property with the same name, having very similar subproperties and semantics as the PIDINST Schema.

   The type of the relation is described using the relationType property.
-The DataCite schema has a list of valid `relation types <DataCite definition relationType_>`_.
+The DataCite schema has a list of valid `relation types
-  Several relation types can be used to connect to more detailed instrument metadata:
+  <DataCite definition relationType_>`_.
+Several relation types can
+  be used to connect to more detailed instrument metadata:

-  * `IsDescribedBy <DataCite definition IsDescribedBy_>`_
-    can be used to link to a more detailed description of the instrument.
+  * `IsDescribedBy <DataCite definition IsDescribedBy_>`_ can be used to link to a more detailed description of the instrument.
   * `HasMetadata <DataCite definition HasMetadata_>`_ can be used to link to metadata records that describe the instrument in more detail.
-  * `HasVersion <DataCite definition HasVersion_>`_,
+  * `HasVersion <DataCite definition HasVersion_>`_, `IsVersionOf
-    `IsVersionOf <DataCite definition IsVersionOf_>`_,
+    <DataCite definition IsVersionOf_>`_, `IsNewVersionOf <DataCite
-    `IsNewVersionOf <DataCite definition IsNewVersionOf_>`_,
+    definition IsNewVersionOf_>`_, and `IsPreviousVersionOf <DataCite
-    and `IsPreviousVersionOf <DataCite definition IsPreviousVersionOf_>`_ can be used to link to other versions of the instrument.
+    definition IsPreviousVersionOf_>`_ can be used to link to other versions of the instrument.
-  * `HasPart <DataCite definition HasPart_>`_
-    and `IsPartOf <DataCite definition IsPartOf_>`_ can be used to define parts of instruments or instruments with parts.
+  * `HasPart <DataCite definition HasPart_>`_ and `IsPartOf <DataCite definition IsPartOf_>`_ can be used to define parts of instruments or instruments with parts.
-  * `Collects <DataCite definition Collects_>`_ (added in Version 4.5 of the schema) can be used for describing the relation between an instrument and a dataset, i.e. instrument A collects dataset B
+  * `Collects <DataCite definition Collects_>`_ (added in Version 4.5
+    of the schema) can be used for describing the relation between an instrument and a dataset, i.e. instrument A collects dataset B.
-  * `IsCollectedBy <DataCite definition IsCollectedBy_>`_ (also added in Version 4.5 of the schema) can be used for the complimentary relationship
-    (dataset B is collected by instrument A).
+  * `IsCollectedBy <DataCite definition IsCollectedBy_>`_ (also added in Version 4.5 of the schema) can be used for the complimentary relationship (dataset B is collected by instrument A).

 `AlternateIdentifier`